Browse Tax Articles

 You might rent a car while you're away from home on business.
 If you do, you can deduct only the business-use portion of the expenses.
 To learn more, see the Car and Truck Expenses tax tip.

-See the Meals and Entertainment tax tip to learn more.
+To learn more, see the Meals and Entertainment tax tip.

 You can’t deduct expenses if they’re lavish or extravagant.